-With over 1 million unique monthly readers and a staff of editors and writers that are perpetually wired, watching, listening and thinking about all that matters in pop culture, it’s no wonder PopMatters’ readership includes key people who work in the music, film and literature industries.
-In its 14-year history of publishing smart and edgy cultural criticism, PopMatters has become one of the Web’s most prestigious cultural sources, especially among urban-dwelling, first adopter, educated readers aged 18 to 34 years old.
+With over 1.4 million unique monthly readers and a staff of editors and writers that are perpetually wired, watching, listening and thinking about all that matters in pop culture, it’s no wonder PopMatters’ readership includes key people who work in the music, film and literature industries.
+In its nearly 16-year history of publishing smart and edgy cultural criticism, PopMatters has become one of the Web’s most prestigious cultural sources, especially among urban-dwelling, first adopter, educated readers aged 18 to 34 years old.

 PopMatters, the leading independent cultural criticism site on the Web, has become well known through the years for its smart pop cultural analysis.
 Jim DeRogatis of the Chicago Sun-Times said of us “writing as thought-provoking, engaging, insightful, witty, and just plain ol’ fun as much of the fare on PopMatters is, is a rare and wonderful thing, and it should be treasured”.
 Advertising with PopMatters is your opportunity to reach readers that are educated, traveled, curious, and perpetually engaged consumers of culture.

 PopMatters has had essays published in Da Capo’s Best Music Writing.
 In 2006’s edition, we are represented by two essays and we just had another essay appear in the 2009 edition.

 PopMatters has been profiled and/or namedropped in all of these reputable sources: BBC, New York Times, The Times (London), The Guardian, Slate, Salon, Entertainment Weekly, Financial Times, NME, CBC, Variety, The Globe & Mail (Canada), Scotland on Sunday, Daily Telegraph, Chicago Sun-Times, USA Today, Newsday, Boston Globe, Baltimore Sun, and Curve among others.